 Spring Yard Care Tips to Increase Curb Appeal

 I try hard to find a balance between the cheap and easy stuff and the pricier, more time-consuming chores.
-Remember, everything doesn’t have to be done at the same time.
+Remember, everything doesn't have to be done at the same time.
 Spread out your spring yard care over the course of a month or so.
 You are not a super gardener!
 If you want to increase curb appeal to your home before you sell, you might be on a tighter schedule.
 In this case, consider hiring someone to help.
 You will probably be able to ask a bit more for your home if you have a nicely organized and designed yard to offer.
 Here are a few ways to get started on improving your yard this spring.
+Remember to keep clutter out of your yard.
+It helps improve curb appeal as well as keep spiders out of the house!

 Improve Your Lawn

-I am not a perfectionist when it comes to my lawn but green grass definitely catches people’s eyes.
+I am not a perfectionist when it comes to my lawn but green grass definitely catches people's eyes.
 Rake up fall leaves, mow the grass, trim the edges of your landscaping, and add some fertilizer and/or weed killer.
 I try to do things as naturally as I can around our home and yard.
 Consider buying a reel mower, compost bin, and organic lawn fertilizer.
 You can watch your carbon footprint while you prep your yard for spring!
+Keeping your lawn mowed will also help keep snakes out of your yard.

 Add Colorful Flowers